rubenssohn/VARIANT_EXTRACTION/README.md

 ## References related to this package:
 Rubensson, C., Mendling, J., Weidlich, M. (2024).
 Variants of Variants: Context-Based Variant Analysis for Process Mining.
 In: Guizzardi, G., Santoro, F., Mouratidis, H., Soffer, P. (eds) Advanced Information Systems Engineering.
 CAiSE 2024.
 Lecture Notes in Computer Science, vol 14663.
 Springer, Cham. https://doi.org/10.1007/978-3-031-61057-8_23

+Furthermore, in the `data/input`, we have an event log stemming from https://processmining.org/old-version/event-book.html.

 ### Contact:
 Feel free to contact me for any problems with the program.
 You find my contact details on https://hu-berlin.de/rubensson.